Minor in Sociology

 Requirements

-The minor in Sociology is comprised of six 4-credit sociology courses, as described below.
-All courses must be taken within the College of Arts & Sciences (CAS), with the exception of transfer-of-credit courses, based upon department approval and only as described below.
+The minor in Sociology is comprised of six 4-unit sociology courses, as described below.
+All courses must be taken within the College of Arts & Sciences (CAS), except for transfer-of-units courses, based upon department approval and only as described below.
 All minors should consult the Undergraduate Program Coordinator for assistance in planning their coursework.

 All courses for the minor must be completed with grades of C or higher.

-• CAS SO 203 Introduction to Sociological Theories (4 cr)
+• CAS SO 203 Introduction to Sociological Theories (4 units)

-• Two additional 4-credit sociology courses at the 200 level or above*
+• Two additional 4-unit sociology courses at the 200 level or above*

-• Two additional 4-credit sociology courses at the 300 level or above
+• Two additional 4-unit sociology courses at the 300 level or above